vipul-8840/Striver_SDE_Sheet/README.md

 - `String/LongestPrefix.cpp`: Contains the implementation of the `longestCommonPrefix` function which finds the longest common prefix string amongst an array of strings.
 - `String/SubstringKdistinct.cpp`: Contains the implementation of the `countSubstr` function which counts the number of substrings with exactly K distinct characters.
 - `String/SumBeautySubstrings.cpp`: Contains the implementation of the `beautySum` function which calculates the sum of beauty of all substrings of a given string.
+- `BinarySearch/BinarySear.cpp`: Contains the implementation of the `search` function which performs binary search on a sorted array.
+- `BinarySearch/FlorSorted.cpp`: Contains the implementation of the `findFloor` function which finds the floor of a given number in a sorted array.

 ## Function Descriptions
 ### `void setZeroes(vector<vector<int>>& mat)`